pascomnet/documentation/site/content/release-notes/pascomClient/_index.en.md

 ## Release 70.R1493 (11.01.2021)

-**Auf einen Blick**
+**Overview**

 - Note: this is the last version supporting pascom 17 and 18
-- Fixed various crash reasons and improved stability
+- Improved client stability and fixed various crash causes
-- Fixed wrong displaying of license error messages
+- Fixed incorrect display of license error messages
-- correctly format swiss phone numbers
+- Swiss phone numbers are now correctly formated
-- the client now shows the correct name and avatar after renaming a user
+- If a user is renamed, the client now shows the correct name and avatar.

 **Tickets**